johnantonn/deep-learning-practice/README.md

-# deep-learning-practice
+# Deep Learning Practice
-Python notebooks containing the building blocks and applications of deep learning
+This repository consists of various Python notebooks themed around neural networks and deep learning.

 ## Contents
 The list of notebooks includes: